 - Necessary disclosure of personal information

-Whilst carrying commercial benefits (as mentioned in section (e) above), personal data collected by autonomous and connected vehicles can also be valuable to legal/regulatory enforcement agencies.
+Whilst carrying commercial benefits, personal data collected by autonomous and connected vehicles can also be valuable to legal/regulatory enforcement agencies.
 Regulation 2015/758 of the European Parliament (the “eCall” Regulation) must be complied with by April 2018 and requires new cars to be fitted with the “eCall” system.
-This system dials the European emergency number 112 and communicates the vehicle’s location to the emergency services as soon as in-vehicle sensors and/or processes (e.g., an airbag) detect a crash.
+This system dials the European emergency number 112 and communicates the vehicle’s location to the emergency services as soon as in-vehicle sensors and/or processer (e.g. an airbag) detect a crash.
 This is an example of obligatory data sharing.

 - Security of personal data

-G. What laws, regulation or guidance does your country have relating to the insurance of autonomous vehicles?
+What laws, regulation or guidance does the UK have relating to the insurance of autonomous vehicles?

-The Bill contains provisions extending compulsory insurance to driverless vehicles.
-Further details are set out in the answer to question 1 above.
+The Act contains provisions extending compulsory insurance to driverless vehicles.
+Further details are set out in the answer to question A above.